 This book takes an approach to improve your photography that makes perfect sense to us.
 Here's how author Scott Kelby, co-host of Photoshop User TV, explains it...

 “If you and I were out on a shoot, and you asked me, 'Hey, how do I get this flower to be in focus, with the background out of focus?,' I wouldn't stand there and give you a photography lecture," he says.
 "In real life, I’d just say, 'Put on your zoom lens, set your f-stop to f/2.8, focus on the flower, and fire away.'"

-In exactly that spirit, this book offers more than 200 photographic tricks of the trade, to help you get looking, sharper, more colourful, more professional-looking photos, explained in the same way you would in a normal conversation.
+In exactly that spirit, this book offers more than 200 photographic tricks of the trade, to help you get looking, sharper, more colorful, more professional-looking photos, explained in the same way you would in a normal conversation.
 So you learn how using a different setting, tool or trick in a particular situation can truly transform the quality of your work, and make it look more like the work of a pro than an amateur.

 Kelby really does write like you're standing next to you, and while that might sometimes be off-putting (depending on whether you 'get' his sense of humour), there's no denying that these tricks really work, whether you're a beginner or an experienced photographer.